slintab/klaviyo-twilio-international-sms/README.md

 ## Setup

-1. Configuring the Messaging Service for sending SMS
+1. Configuring the Messaging Service for sending SMS:
    1. (Optional) [Buy some numbers](https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console) for sending SMS.
 If you are sending SMS to multiple different countries, it is best to purchase a number from each of those countries.
 If you already have phone numbers, you can skip this step.
    2. Create a Messaging Service.
 This can be done via the [Console](https://www.twilio.com/console/sms/services) as well as the [API](https://www.twilio.com/docs/messaging/services/api).
 Take note of the service's unique identifier (`SID`).
 You will need it when setting up the SMS function.
-If sending SMS to multiple geographical desitnations, turn on [Country code geomatching](https://www.twilio.com/docs/messaging/services#country-code-geomatch) on the messaging service.
+If sending SMS to multiple geographical destinations, turn on [Country code geomatching](https://www.twilio.com/docs/messaging/services#country-code-geomatch) on the messaging service.
 This will ensure that when sending the SMS messages, the Service automatically picks a local number from the sender pool (e.g. SMS to France will be sent from your French number).
    3. Add your numbers to the Messaging Service's [sender pool](https://support.twilio.com/hc/en-us/articles/223181308-Getting-started-with-Messaging-Services).
 The Messaging Service will use the numbers in its pool to send out messages.

 2. Deploying the SMS function: